brandonpearl/stat133_final_project/project/README.txt

 ## License ##

 Project is open under the MIT license.
 See LICENSE.txt for details.
-Please include this README and the LICENSE.txt file in other distributions of this project.
+Please include this README in addition to the LICENSE.txt file in other distributions of this project.